jordaoqualho/dungeon-of-aurora-front/README.md

 ## Contributing

-We welcome contributions to make Dungeon of Aurora even better.
+We welcome contributions to make Dungeons of Aurora even better.
 To contribute, follow these guidelines:

 ### Commit Regulations